 Copyright 2007 Mitchell Carl Coleman

 Coleman, Mitchell Carl.
-"Contribution of Thomas Aquinas's Treatise on temperance to the contemporary effort to understand and treat addiction." thesis, University of Iowa, 2007.
+"Contribution of Thomas Aquinas's Treatise on temperance to the contemporary effort to understand and treat addiction."
+MA (Master of Arts) thesis, University of Iowa, 2007.